Sintering: Sintering mechanisms

 Sintering occurs by diffusion of atoms through the microstructure.
 This diffusion is caused by a gradient of chemical potential – atoms move from an area of higher chemical potential to an area of lower chemical potential.
-The different paths the atoms take to get from one spot to another are the sintering mechanisms.
-The six common mechanisms are:
+The different paths the atoms take to get from one spot to another are the "sintering mechanisms" or "matter transport mechanisms".

+In solid state sintering, the six common mechanisms are: